jtaghiyev18172/AnimalClassification---different-machine-learning-approaches/README.md

 ## Scope Clarification

-The **core coursework contribution** of this repository is concentrated in the scratch-CNN notebooks:
+The most direct coursework contribution is concentrated in the scratch-CNN notebooks:

 - `notebooks/30_cnn_scratch_custom/30_01_customcnn_v1.ipynb`
 - `notebooks/30_cnn_scratch_custom/30_02_customcnn_v2.ipynb`

-These notebooks contain the main implementation where course knowledge was applied most directly, including dataset loading, augmentation, model definition, optimization, regularization, training, evaluation, and comparison of CNN architectures trained from scratch in PyTorch.
+These notebooks apply the core deep learning material most explicitly: CNN architecture design, data augmentation, optimization, regularization, batch normalization, training loops, validation, checkpointing, and model evaluation in PyTorch.

-The project was later expanded into a broader benchmark that also includes classical machine learning baselines, fixed pretrained feature extraction, pretrained CNN transfer learning, pretrained Vision Transformer-family models, and custom Vision Transformers from scratch.
-These additional experiments provide a stronger comparative context for understanding the behavior of scratch-trained deep learning models.
+Several later notebooks are also directly related to the course syllabus:

+- `notebooks/40_cnn_pretrained/40_01_resnet18_pretrained.ipynb`
+- `notebooks/40_cnn_pretrained/40_02_mobilenet_v3_large_pretrained.ipynb`
+- `notebooks/40_cnn_pretrained/40_03_efficientnet_b0_pretrained.ipynb`
+- `notebooks/40_cnn_pretrained/40_04_resnet50_pretrained.ipynb`
+- `notebooks/40_cnn_pretrained/40_05_efficientnet_b2_pretrained.ipynb`
+- `notebooks/50_vit/50_01_vit_b_16.ipynb`
+- `notebooks/50_vit/50_02_swin_t.ipynb`
+- `notebooks/50_vit/50_03_swin_v2_s.ipynb`
+- `notebooks/50_vit/50_04_maxvit_t.ipynb`

+The `40_` notebooks connect directly to pretrained CNN architectures, transfer learning, and fine-tuning, including ResNet, MobileNet, and EfficientNet-style models.
+The selected `50_` notebooks are included as a course-adjacent extension because visual transformers were briefly covered and they provide a modern attention-based comparison point against CNN families.

-Earlier parts of the repository, including some baseline models and exploratory utilities, were initiated near the beginning of the semester with the assistance of AI tools/agents.
-Those components were useful for establishing baseline comparisons and building the broader experimental framework, but the final repository has been organized, audited, rerun, and documented as a coherent course project.
+Earlier baseline and framework components, including classical ML baselines, fixed deep-feature extraction, exploratory utilities, and some project scaffolding, were initiated near the beginning of the semester with assistance from AI tools/agents.
+Those components are retained for benchmarking context, while the final repository has been organized, audited, rerun, and documented as a coherent course project.

 Some implementation work also preceded the full formal coverage of the corresponding theory in class.
 As the course progressed, the project was updated with stronger interpretation of optimization, regularization, convolutional inductive bias, transfer learning, and attention-based architectures.